LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 where
 $T_{\textrm{BC},W}$, $T_{\textrm{BC},E}$, $T_{\textrm{BC},S}$, and $T_{\textrm{BC},N}$ are the prescribed boundary temperatures,
 $c_W$, $c_E$, $c_S$, and $c_N$ are the prescribed temperature gradients at the West, East, South, and North boundary, respectively.
+While rearranging the entire equations is mathematically correct, the boundary conditions are implemented within `GeoModBox.jl` by simply using the ghost node temperatures values to calculate the residuum for the centroids adjacent to the boundaries.
+Equations (29)-(36) are shown to highlight the modified coefficients of the matrix.
 These adjustments ensure that the boundary conditions are enforced consistently while preserving the symmetry of the implicit solver.

 ### Special Case - A Linear Problem